josephwoodward/Serilog-Sinks-Loki/README.md

 ### Adding global labels

-Loki indexes and groups log streams using labels, in Serilog.Sinks.Loki you can attach labels to all log entries by passing an implementation `ILogLabelProvider` to the `WriteTo.LokiHttp(..)` configuratino method.
+Loki indexes and groups log streams using labels, in Serilog.Sinks.Loki you can attach labels to all log entries by passing an implementation `ILogLabelProvider` to the `WriteTo.LokiHttp(..)` configuration method.
 This is idea for labels such as instance IDs, environments and application names:

 ```csharp
 public class LogLabelProvider : ILogLabelProvider {